mixxxdj/manual/source/chapters/controlling_mixxx.rst

 * **Single Left Click**: Performing a left mouse click on buttons triggers the default action for that control.
-Moreover if you click on a value in the track list of the Mixxx :ref:`library <interface-library>`, you can change the value.
+Moreover if you click on a value in the track list of the Mixxx :ref:`library <library-interface>`, you can change the value.
 For example the year of a track.
 * **Single Right Click**: On most buttons, performing a right click triggers a different action than a left click.
 You can return any knob or fader to its